The Alsace Wine Route, inaugurated in 1953, is a 170-kilometre journey through time and taste.

 Colmar

-Its numerous half-timbered houses neatly line the cobblestone streets and walkways, its peaceful canals giving it its reputation of the “Little Venice of Alsace”, its museums rich in altarpieces and artistic masterpieces of Gothic and Renaissance art, and its delicious restaurants offering some of the best cuisines in the region, are all the assets the city needs to perfect and maintain its international reputation.
+Its numerous half-timbered houses neatly line the cobblestone streets and walkways, its peaceful canals give it its reputation as the “Little Venice of Alsace,” its museums rich in altarpieces and artistic masterpieces of Gothic and Renaissance art, and its delicious restaurants offering some of the best cuisines in the region are all the assets the city needs to perfect and maintain its international reputation.

 Read more about Colmar.